carpentries/instructor-training/_episodes/03-expertise.md

 - "With practice, we can learn to overcome our expert blind spot."
 ---

+Having previously discussed the transition from novice to competent practitioner, via the formation of a mental model, we now shift our attention to experts.
+It's unlikely that you'll be teaching experts; the expert we want to talk about is you!
-We now discuss what distinguishes expertise from earlier stages of learning, how being an expert can make it more difficult to teach novices, and some tools to help instructors identify and overcome these difficulties.
+We'll discuss what distinguishes expertise from novices/competent practitioners, how being an expert can make it more difficult to teach novices, and some tools to help instructors identify and overcome these difficulties.